bischoffdev/property-aggregator/README.md

 The power of Property Aggregator is the ability to specify which properties have a higher order than others.
 This enables hierarchies such as

-The applications's standard _property file_ `application.properties` can be
+The application's standard _property file_ `application.properties` can be
 overwritten with _system properties_ which in turn can be overwritten with _environment properties_.